US soldier arrested in Russia to be detained for 2 months | KRDO

 (CNN) — An American soldier arrested in Russia on suspicion of theft will be detained for two months, a Russian district court said Tuesday.

-The soldier – whose name is Gordon Black, according to a US official – will be in detention until July 2, the Pervomaisky District Court of Vladivostok ruled.
+Staff Sgt.
+Gordon Black will be in detention until July 2, the Pervomaisky District Court of Vladivostok ruled.

 A Russian Foreign Ministry representative told Russian state media TASS on Tuesday that the case is “not related to politics or espionage.”